SVN Hosting: Compare Hosting

 What are the requirements for Subversion web hosting?

-Subversion can run on a relatively small disk space allocation, but its server and the client will not be able to sync if they are more than 1 major release apart.
-Subversion can be integrated into any major server version - Apache, Unix, MacOS X, and several more.
+It can run with relatively little disk space, but its server and the client will not be able to sync if they are more than 1 major release apart.
+Subversion can be integrated into any major server version.
 If a server has the ability to run Apache Portable Runtime, then it should have no problem running Subversion.

-Can I host Subversion on a shared hosting plan?
+Can it be used on a shared hosting plan?

 Do I have to know how to program to use Subversion?

-How does Subversion compare to CVS as a version control solution?
+What distinguishes Subversion from CVS as a version control solution?

 CVS was used to coordinate developers who worked at different times to prevent them overlapping each others' work.
-You can probably still use CVS if you have an outdated website that you need to maintain through version control.
-Subversion replaces and improves on CVS, which is now rarely updated.
-Another major benefit of using Subversion is that it is easier on resources than CVS.
-With Subversion, you can expect to need much less server memory than you would for comparable CVS repositories.
+Subversion replaces and improves on CVS, which is no longer in active development.
+Another major benefit of using Subversion is that it is easier on resources than CVS as it requires much less server memory.